ryanfrishkorn/weather-rs/README.md

 ```

 ## Usage
 There are very minimal options currently.
-You can specify a zip code this way:
+You can specify a zip code with `-z`
-`weather-rs -z 89145`

 ```
 $ weather-rs -z 89145